jrcopeti/jrcopeti/README.md

 ### Latest certificates

-- "Understanding TypeScript by Maximilian Schwarzermüller, Ongoing"
+- "Understanding TypeScript by Maximilian Schwarzermüller"
 - "Next JS and OpenAI, by John Smilga, March.2024"
 - "Next JS: The Complete Developer's Guide" by Stephen Grider on Udemy, March.2024"
 - "The Ultimate React Course 2024" by Jonas Schmedtmann on Udemy, finished in February.2024